PROJECT OPTION PROCESS

 Step 2: Get Approval for your Project Proposal

 In order to register for 595 students must submit an approved Project Proposal form to the CSS Graduate Advisor to obtain an entry code.
 A proposal should briefly address the goals of the project, and the methods used to fulfill these goals.
 The Project Proposal Form and accompanying paperwork must be complete and have the signatures of both the 595 Instructor and the student’s Project Advisor for the project.

 Step 3: File Formal Project Plan

 By Friday of the fourth week of 595, the student must submit to the Instructor and Project Advisor a detailed project plan approved by their Instructor and Project Advisor.
 The plan should include an updated proposal of the work to be done, a timetable listing key milestones and associated deliverables, the software development lifecycle and processes by which you plan to do the project.
 There are no penalties for deviations in the approved plan or failure to meet the estimates in the time table.
 The project plan simply provides a well-defined start for the remainder of the project.
-The Instructor will send a copy to the CSS Graduate Advising Office.
+The Instructor will send a copy of the approved plan to the CSS Graduate Advising Office.

 Step 4: Communicate Regular Progress Reports with Your Project Advisor & Instructor

 Throughout the period of study in 595 and 596 students should schedule regular progress report meeting with both their Instructor and Project Advisor.
 Reports should update committees on the challenges, changes, and overall progress of a student’s research.

 Step 5: Submit a Formal Status Update & Request Entry Code for 596

 By the end of the ninth week a student is registered for CSS 595, the student must submit a one page update to their Project Advisor, detailing the current overall project plan, progress and intended outcomes.
 It is recommended that students meet with their Project Advisor at this time to discuss the progress of their project and to obtain permission to continue into CSS 596.